elucian/bee/syntax/structure.md

 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, never in parallel;
 * An aspect can not be called from an expression;
-* An aspect can be terminated early using:"exit", "halt" or "fail";
+* An aspect can be terminated early using:"exit", "halt", "pass" or "fail";

 **pattern**